lincolnnguyen18/weespeak/README.md

 ## WeeSpeak Part 1

 ### User Stories
-- [ ] User can pick a language
+- [X] User can pick a language
-- [ ] User can see their own words be recognized live
+- [X] User can see their own words be recognized live
-- [ ] User can see their friends' words be recognized live
+- [X] User can see their friend's words be recognized live

 ### Plan
 <img src="umpire.jpeg">